harrydowning/serl/docs/source/user_guide/lang_config.rst

 Languages are specified with `YAML <https://yaml.org/spec/1.2.2/>`_ syntax.
 This page documents the possible configuration fields.
-See the section :ref:`using-yaml` for YAML tips.
+See the section :ref:`using-yaml` for tips.

 :code:`version`
 ---------------